A Detailed Guide on WordPress Configuration Settings

 - Anyone can register– You can select this checkbox for allowing every visitor to register on your site.

-- New User Default Role– This dropdown list can be used for selecting the default role that must be assigned to all the new users i.e. the members who’ve registered using the Registration page and/or the ones who have been added using Administration-> Users-> Users Screen.
-The set of choices include: Administrator, Author, Editor or Subscriber.
+- New User Default Role– This drop-down list can be used for selecting the default role that must be assigned to all the new users i.e. the members who’ve registered using the Registration page and/or the ones who have been added using Administration-> Users-> Users Screen.
+The set of choices includes Administrator, Author, Editor or Subscriber.

 - Date Format– Here, you can select the radio-button for the time format which will be used for displaying dates across your website.
 Some options you can choose from include: